Anger Management

 Control Your Emotional Outburst With Active Anger Management

 Are you being tagged as an angry person?
 Or experiencing uncontrollable emotions?
-Anger, as a regular human emotion, is not necessarily negative.
-But it can be harmful, triggered by, or cause underlying co-occurring mental health issues, significantly impacting relationships, studies, work, and general well-being.
+Anger, a regular human emotion, can cause mental health issues and can significantly impact relationships, studies, work, and general well-being.

-Anger tends to negatively affect physical and mental health, career, and relationships.
-When you are angry, your body goes into fight-or-flight mode, releasing adrenaline and cortisol, which influences memory and is limiting.
+Anger tends to affect physical and mental health, may negatively co-occur with trauma or anxiety, and affect career and relationships.
+When you are angry, your body goes into fight-or-flight mode, releasing adrenaline and cortisol, which can influence memory and limit your thinking.

 Behavioural symptoms of anger -